 As the old trope goes ignorance of the law is no excuse.
 However, sometimes if a service member is unaware of an order or regulation, they might have a good defense against prosecution.
 As mentioned above, military prosecutors would have the burden of proving the service member had this knowledge.

 Article 92 is one of the punitive articles of the UCMJ, which means that someone accused of violating the article can be tried by court-martial.
 However, the military tends to reserve court-martial cases to more serious offenses like sexual assault.
-Those suspected of violating Article 92 with a failure to obey orders or regulation, would more likely face adverse administrative action like an Article 15 or Captains Mast, a General Officer Letter of Reprimand, or GOMOR, potentially followed by a admin separation board, or AdSep, or a board of inquiry for officers.
+Those suspected of violating this article with a failure to obey orders or regulation or dereliction of duty, would more likely face adverse administrative action like an Article 15 or Captains Mast, a General Officer Letter of Reprimand, or GOMOR, potentially followed by a admin separation board, or AdSep, or a board of inquiry for officers.

 Any person subject to this chapter on Article 92 who—